opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ## Activating SAML

 To use SAML for authentication, you need to configure a respective authentication domain in the `authc` section of `plugins/opendistro_security/securityconfig/config.yml`.
-Since SAML works solely on the HTTP layer, you do not need any `authentication_backend` and can set it to `noop`.
-Place all SAML specific configuration options in this chapter in the `config` section of the SAML HTTP authenticator:
+Because SAML works solely on the HTTP layer, you do not need any `authentication_backend` and can set it to `noop`.
+Place all SAML-specific configuration options in this chapter in the `config` section of the SAML HTTP authenticator:

 ```yml
 authc: